rsmp-nordic/rsmp_simulator/Documents/Manual_RSMPGS2.rst

 supervision system.
 If the box is green, the connection is ok.
 The IP address is also showing.
 When connection attempts are performed, the box is grey.

-If there is no connection the box is red.
+If there is no connection the box is blue.
+If there is an error listening to to the port the connection box will be red.

 Sites and objects
 ^^^^^^^^^^^^^^^^^